DaanWillems/blog-site/content/posts/building-a-database-part1-memtable-sstable.md

 First we implement the memtable component.
 We need the memtable to be able to support different types of table structures later on, so let's design it with that in mind.

 We'll maintain an ordered list of entries.
-Each entry has a primary key, a deleted flag and a list of values.
+Each entry has a primary key, a deleted flag and value.
 For now the primary key will be encoded as bytes, and the values will be a list of byte arrays.
 This allows us to store an type of data in the database, later on we might change this to better support our schema mechanism.

 ```go
 type Memtable struct {